logangoins/HeadHunter/README.md

 HeadHunter is a reverse shell handler for GNU Linux based operating systems.
-HeadHunter has functionality to generate payloads for GNU Linux and Windows 64 and 32 bit operating systems.
-Note that a standard netcat reverse shell with the -e flag is compatible with HeadHunter.
-HeadHunter is also compatible with many other reverse shell alternatives.
+HeadHunter has functionality to generate binary payloads for GNU Linux.
+For Windows operating system targets you can use any other reverse shell payload (netcat, powershell, etc.)

 ## Notes